 Che Guevara was a prominent communist figure in the Cuban Revolution who went on to become a guerrilla leader in South America.
 Executed by the Bolivian army in 1967, he has since been regarded as a martyred hero by generations of leftists worldwide.
 Guevara’s image remains a prevalent icon of leftist radicalism and anti-imperialism.

 The revolutionary leader was born Ernesto Guevara de la Serna on June 14, 1928, in Rosario, Argentina.
 After completing his medical studies at the University of Buenos Aires, Guevara became politically active first in his native Argentina and then in neighboring Bolivia and Guatemala.
-In 1954, he met Cuban revolutionary Fidel Castro and his brother Raul while in Mexico.
+In 1955, he met Cuban revolutionary Fidel Castro and his brother Raúl while in Mexico.

 Guevara became part of Fidel Castro’s efforts to overthrow the Batista government in Cuba.
 He served as a military advisor to Castro and led guerrilla troops in battles against Batista forces.
 When Castro took power in 1959, Guevara became in charge of La Cabaña Fortress prison.
-It is estimated that between 156 and 550 people were executed on Guevara’s extra-judicial orders during this time.
+It is estimated that at least 144 people were executed on Guevara’s extra-judicial orders during this time.

 Since his death, Guevara has become a legendary political figure.
 His name is often equated with rebellion, revolution, and socialism.
 Others, however, have remembered that he could be ruthless and ordered prisoners executed without trial in Cuba.
 Guevara’s life continues to be a subject of great public interest and been explored and portrayed in numerous books and films, including The Motorcycle Diaries (2004).